 “I feel like I am stuck in an unhappy marriage because of my child.”
 This is a commonly heard phrase in modern India, with a large majority choosing to remain in unsuccessful, unhappy marriages with kids because as parents, we do not want our children to suffer.
-Couples are trapped in an unhappy, loveless marriage that they can’t seem to come out of for the greater good – the kids.
+Couples are trapped in an unhappy marriage and they can’t seem to come out of for the greater good – the kids.

 Do you feel stuck in an unhappy marriage for the sake of your children?
 Though you are unhappy, you find that you can’t leave because of the impact it will have on the kids.
 However, does staying together for the kids work?